Ask a Librarian:

 Library Computer Use Policy

-Computer, Laptop and Internet Acceptable Use Policy
+Computer, Laptop, Tablet, and Internet Acceptable Use Policy

-Access and Fair Use
+Access and Proper Use

-4. Using computers for commercial use or private financial gain is prohibited.
+5. Using computers for commercial use or private financial gain is prohibited.

 General Regulations